Financial-Times/x-dash/components/x-live-blog-post/readme.md

-# x-content-block
+# x-live-blog-post

-This module displays a block of content with an id, title, body and timestamp.
-Main use case is the new version of live blogs, although we don't want to limit its usage to it.
+This module displays a live blog post with an id, title, body and timestamp.

 ## Installation